Laura Ingalls Wilder

-At first the family lived in a log cabin in the "big woods" of Wisconsin.
+At first the Ingalls family lived in a log cabin in the "big woods" of Wisconsin.
 The family moved briefly in Chariton County, Missouri, in 1868.

 The Homestead Act of 1862 had made available 160 acres to an eligible person in return for five years' residency and $18 dollars in filing fees.
-The opportunity lured the Wilder family in fall 1869 to Montgomery County, Kansas.
+The opportunity lured the Ingalls family in fall 1869 to Montgomery County, Kansas.
 Laura would write about the cold weather the family experienced that winter.
-The Wilder's cabin was on the 4.8 million acre-tract called Osage Diminished Reserve, which was not open to white settlement.
+The Ingalls' cabin was on the 4.8 million acre-tract called Osage Diminished Reserve, which was not open to white settlement.
 Tensions between the Osages and settlers were strained at that time.
 In an effort to keep the peace, the government sent soldiers in February 1870, although settlers were not required to move.
-The Wilder family decided to leave their cabin in spring 1871 and return to Wisconsin.
+The Ingalls family decided to leave their cabin in spring 1871 and return to Wisconsin.
 Wilder would write about an Osage leader who eventually persuaded the Osages to agree to cede the lands.

-The Wilders lived in Wisconsin until 1874, when Laura was seven, and they moved near Plum Creek in Walnut Grove, Minnesota.
+The Ingalls lived in Wisconsin until 1874, when Laura was seven, and they moved near Plum Creek in Walnut Grove, Minnesota.
 A couple of years later the family moved to Burr Oak, Iowa, and then in 1879 near De Smet in Dakota Territory.